Milton Reckord: Military career

 Reckord was mobilized for World War II with the 29th Infantry Division in February 1941 and took a leave of absence from his post as Maryland's Adjutant General.
-Deemed by the Army to be too old to command a division in combat, he was relieved of command and assigned as the commander of the III Corps Area.
+Deemed by the Army to be too old to command a division in combat, he was relieved of command and assigned as the commander of the Third Corps Area.
 He later deployed overseas and was named Theater Provost Marshal, European Theater of Operations.

 After World War II, Reckord returned to his post as the Adjutant General of Maryland.
 He received a state promotion to Lieutenant General from Governor J. Millard Tawes in 1961, and continued to serve as Adjutant General until his retirement in 1966.

 Death and burial

 Record died at Fort Howard Veterans Hospital in Fort Howard, Maryland, on September 8, 1975.
 He was buried at Mountain Christian Church Cemetery in Joppa, Maryland.

 Family

 In 1910, Reckord married Bessie Payne Roe.
 They were the parents of a daughter, Gladys Atchison Reckord.
 Mrs. Reckord died on January 17, 1943, and Reckord never remarried.
 After retiring, he resided in Ruxton, Maryland, with his daughter and her husband, H. Frederick Jones Jr.